Erased, But Not Forgotten: Erased Rectified Flow Transformers Still Remain Unsafe Under Concept Attack: Introduction

-To the best of our knowledge, this is the first systematic study of concept attack on Flux to evaluate the robustness of erasure methods.
-Our contributions proceed in three steps:
+To the best of our knowledge, this work presents the first systematic study of concept attacks on Flux for evaluating the robustness of concept erasure methods.
+Our main contributions are as follows:

 \begin{itemize}[leftmargin=*]